Vancouver Island: British settlement

 By March 1843, James Douglas of the Hudson's Bay Company and a missionary had arrived and selected an area for settlement.
 Construction of the fort began in June of that year.
 This settlement was a fur trading post originally named Fort Albert (afterward Fort Victoria).
 The fort was located at the Songhees settlement of Camosack (Camosun), 200 m northwest of the present-day Empress Hotel on Victoria's Inner Harbour.

 In 1846, the Oregon Treaty, which ended the Oregon boundary dispute, was signed by the British and the United States to settle the question of the U.S. Oregon Country borders.
 The Treaty made the 49th parallel latitude north the official border between the two countries.
 In order to ensure that Britain retained all of Vancouver Island and the southern Gulf Islands, however, it was agreed that the border would swing south around that area.

 In 1849, the Colony of Vancouver Island was established.
-The Colony was leased to the Hudson's Bay Company (HBC) for an annual fee of seven shillings; the company's responsibility in return was to increase the population by promoting colonisation.
+The Colony was leased to the Hudson's Bay Company (HBC) for an annual fee of seven shillings; the company's responsibility in return was to increase the population by promoting colonization.
 The first independent settler arrived that year: Captain Walter Grant started a homestead in Sooke.
 Following the brief governorship of Richard Blanshard, James Douglas, Chief Factor of the Hudson's Bay post, assumed the role in 1851.

 The island's first legislative assembly was formed in 1856.
 Government buildings were built and were occupied in 1859; the replacement, today's Parliament Buildings, were opened in 1898.

 Fort Victoria had become an important base when prospectors, miners and merchants began arriving for the Fraser Canyon Gold Rush in 1858.
 The Hudson's Bay lease expired in 1859 and the island reverted to Great Britain.
 The burgeoning town was incorporated as Victoria in 1862.
 Victoria became the capital of the colony of Vancouver Island, retaining this status when the island was amalgamated with the mainland in 1866.

 A British naval base, including Esquimalt Royal Navy Dockyard and a naval hospital, was established at Esquimalt in 1865 and eventually taken over by the Canadian military.
 Today, as CFB Esquimalt, it is the home port of the Maritime Forces Pacific and parts are designated as National Historic Sites of Canada.